deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 This will not be enough for a normal reverse shell.
 We also cannot generate our payload with [Metasploit](https://www.offensive-security.com/metasploit-unleashed/alphanumeric-shellcode/) because of the first seven bytes in the alphanumeric shellcode.
 These bytes find the absolute memory address of the shellcode, to start decoding.
 In addition, there are a few characters in Metasploit that will not work.

-Because of these contraints, we are going to shift our focus here.
+Because of these constraints, we are going to shift our focus here.
 If we wanted to, we could do a jump into our __4260__ byte `A` buffer.
 We would need to do a manual encode of those opcodes, which I will showcase shortly.
 This would give us enough room for our shellcode.
 Since that will take quite some time and my schedule has gotten pretty busy, we will just spawn `calc.exe` as a proof of concept to show that code execution is possible.

 The `calc.exe` shellcode I will be using is 16 bytes.
 Shortly, you will see why I chose a small payload for this demonstration.
 Also bear in mind, since we are encoding, there must be some decoding to execute.
 There will be approximately four to six lines of opcodes for every one line we need actually need to execute.
-This is why with a reverse shell, you would need to jump back into the buffer of A's to obtain a shell.
+This is why with a reverse shell; you would need to jump back into the buffer of A's to obtain a shell.
 Again, I will just demonstrate a small payload without the jump.
 This same technique applies to a normal shell.

 Let's begin with talking about why we need to take into consideration the [LIFO](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Stacks%20and%20Queues/Stacks%20and%20Queues.html) (Last In First Out) structure of the stack.

 Since we are not using Metasploit, we are going to manually encode our shellcode.
 What we are going to do, at a high level, is an alignment of the stack.
 We are going to manipulate the stack to make the location of `EAX` equal to `ESP`.
 We will get to the low level details about using `EAX` to put our shellcode on the stack, but for right now let me explain about this stack alignment.

-Since `EAX` will be the same location of `ESP`, we will essentially be putting our shellcoded onto the top of the stack (remember that ESP points to the top of the stack).
+Since `EAX` will be the same location of `ESP`, we will essentially be putting our shellcode onto the top of the stack (remember that ESP points to the top of the stack).
 We will be adding shellcode, and then executing a `push eax` instruction after.
 A `push` instruction, as you recall, puts an item on top of the stack.
 Since our stack pointer and `EAX` are at the same place, any `push` instruction will write upwards in memory addresses on top of the current `ESP` value.
 Essentially this means our shellcode will be put in a place we can control via the `EAX` register.
 Since the stack is __LIFO__, our shellcode will be writing to lower memory addresses.
 This means we will need to start with the __END__ of our shellcode.

-Here is an anaology of what I am trying to relay.
+Here is an analogy of what I am trying to relay.
 Imagine I ask you to write an essay.
 In English, we start with the top left hand of the page and we write from left to right until we reach the bottom right hand corner.
 There is only one stipulation for this essay I would like you to write.
-I would like you to start at the bottom of the page, and work your way up the page.
+I would like you to start at the bottom of the page and work your way up the page.
 If you started with the last word of your essay in the bottom right hand corner of the page, and continued to write backwards from right to left, you would have a coherent essay in the end!
-If this anaolgy does not make sense, I have a diagram further along in this writeup that will give a bit of a visual to this sentiment I am trying to relay.
+If this analogy does not make sense, I have a diagram further along in this writeup that will give a bit of a visual to this sentiment I am trying to relay.

 This is essentially what we are going to be doing.
 We are going to use `EAX` to write to where `ESP` is located.
 This will mean we will be writing to the top of the stack, which will go to lower addresses.
 Knowing this now, let's align the stack!

-Before we align the stack, recall what was mentioned above about saving the current stack pointer (after all of our jumps).
+Before we align the stack, recall what was mentioned above about saving the current stack pointer (after all our jumps).
 Since we need to save the stack pointer, let's use `ECX`.
-To do this we are going to use a `push esp` instruction to get the current stack pointer vaule onto the stack.
+To do this we are going to use a `push esp` instruction to get the current stack pointer value onto the stack.
 We then are going to use a `pop ecx` instruction to __POP__ whatever is on top of the stack (which is the stack pointer now), into `ECX`.
 Here is the updated PoC:

 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py